zxzenius/z-units/README.md

 # z-units

-A simple unit converter for chemical engineering
+A simple unit-converter for chemical engineers

 ## Feature

-* Support gauge pressure (MPag, kPag, psig, ...)
+* Gauge pressure (MPag, kPag, psig, ...) can be used
+* Friendly to HYSYS user

 ## Install